sharifa-mohamed/ITS_cv_name_email_extractor/README.md

 ## Usage

 1. Use the GUI to browse and select a folder containing resumes.
-2. Click "Save to Excel" to export the results.
+2. Click "Save to Excel" to export the results to EXCEL.
+3. Click "Save to JSON" to export the results to JSON.

 ## Notes
 - This project uses **Python 3.10**.